 Once we receive the application and corresponding credentials, we will contact the candidate to schedule an interview.

 We require a half-hour interview with the EMBA Selection Committee for each candidate.
 The EMBA Selection Committee may consist of EMBA program directors, a faculty member, and and/or an EMBA alumnus.

-Upon acceptance, each participant must submit a non-refundable tuition deposit of $1,500 in order to secure a place in the entering class.
+Within 30 days of acceptance, each participant must submit a non-refundable tuition deposit of $1,500 in order to secure a place in the entering class.
 This deposit will be credited towards tuition.

 For more information, contact:

 Costs for all course materials, fees, and meals are included in the Executive MBA tuition.
 Travel costs related to our four residential seminars are also included as part of our tuition.
 A total of 51 credits are required to complete the Executive MBA Program.

 The Tuition Management Systems interest-free monthly payment plan enables you to spread tuition payments equally over 10 months (fall and spring semesters) or 5 months (fall or spring semester), based on your student account balance.